Maps

 // Setting a couple of values under different keysfizz.set(7, 123);fizz.set(42, 321);

-// Deleting one of the keyslet deletionSuccess: Bool = fizz.del(7); // true, because map contained the entry under key 7fizz.del(7); // false, because map no longer has an entry under key 7
+// Deleting one of the keyslet deletionSuccess: Bool = fizz.del(7); // true, because the map contained the entry under key 7fizz.del(7); // false, because the map no longer has an entry under key 7

-// Note, that assigning the `null` value to the key when using the `.set()` method// is equivalent to calling `.del()`, although such approach is much less descriptive// and is generally discouraged:fizz.set(42, null); // the entry under key 42 is now deleted
+// Note that assigning the `null` value to a key when using the `.set()` method// is equivalent to calling `.del()`, although this approach is much less descriptive// and is generally discouraged:fizz.set(42, null); // the entry under key 42 is now deleted

 To delete all the entries from the map, re-assign the map using the emptyMap()